 “Putting sweat into the quality of this line will be time and energy well spent,” Baker said.

 “Here is where you tell us why we should care about your news — in one sentence.”

 “If you’re targeting an online publication or newspaper that is a good fit for your story, your Headline need not be monumental, as in ‘Cure for Alzheimer’s Discovered,'” said Baker.

 It just has to be clear and relevant to the person receiving the email.

-Your Headline also serves double duty as the subject line of the email your press release is sent in.
+Your Headline also serves as the subject line of the email you send to editors to promote your press release.

-Journalists will assume it’s one of the countless irrelevant spammy sales pitches they receive daily and fast track you to the trash.
+If you do, journalists and editors will assume it’s one of the countless irrelevant spammy sales pitches they receive daily and jump up and down on that poor delete key.

-Then, Fill in the Dateline and The Lead for your Press Release
+Fill in the Dateline and The Lead for Your Press Release

 The Dateline is the city where you live or the location of your upcoming show.

 The actual dates for your art show or other news should be in the lead itself.